 Quandary Peak’s West Ridge can have snow on it year around.
 Making some parts of the lower trail unpassable without spikes/crampons in certain months.

 Your route finding skills will be tested.
 Trails are unmarked from top to bottom and on the ridge make sure to look for an easier way.
 There are a few false trails that with a little patience can be passed another way.

 Mountain goats climb rental cars.

 What to Bring

 - Helmet – This route features loose rock and extreme exposure so make sure to protect yourself.
 Check out the Black Diamond Half Dome here.

 - Shoes – I love the Hoka One One Torrents or Speed Goats.
-But really any good trail runner that your comfortable in with good traction will work.
+But really any good trail runner that you’re comfortable in with good traction will work.

 - Day Pack – You need to bring water, food, first aid kit (one per group), and anything else you may want.
 I’d recommend anything from 12 to 30 liters, this will be plenty for most people.
 Just make sure it’s comfortable!

 - Water Bottle – I’d recommend a water bottle over a camel back.
-At 14,000ft it’s hard to breath and drinking water is even harder.
+At 14,000ft it’s hard to breathe and drinking water is even harder.
 Being able to squeeze the water into your mouth makes it much easier.
-2 liters always a good idea unless you plan on bring your filter..
+2 liters is always a good idea unless you plan on bringing your filter..

 - Water Purifier – Do yourself a favor and get a Sawyer Mini water filter.
 The Sawyer makes it easy to fill your bottle or bladder on the trail and can be cleaned and used for years.